-Uttarakhand BJP MLA’s ‘ban non-Hindus from Kedarnath’ remark sparks row
+‘Ban non-Hindus from Kedarnath’: Uttarakhand BJP MLA’s remark sparks row

 Nautiyal’s comment was in response to a reporter’s question about the alleged sale of meat and liquor near the Hindu religious site.

 The Kedarnath temple is among the four major Hindu shrines in Uttarakhand.
 The shrine is located in the Rudraprayag district and is dedicated to the Hindu deity Shiva.
-Kedarnath is a jyotirling, which according to Hindu religious texts, is from where Shiva emerged.
+Kedarnath is a jyotirling, which according to Hindu religious texts, are the most sacred devotional representations of Shiva.

-Nautiyal also sought to restrict non-Hindus from all four sites that are part of the “Char Dham Yatra”.
+Nautiyal also sought to bar non-Hindus from all four sites that are part of the “Char Dham Yatra”.

 “Since I am an MLA, I have the responsibility to raise it [the matter],” PTI quoted Nautiyal as saying.
 “The pilgrims should go back from Char Dham with the faith with which they arrive.”

 The Char Dham Yatra is a Hindu pilgrimage to four shrines of Kedarnath, Badrinath, Gangotri and Yamunotri, all of which are in Uttarakhand.
 The yatra will begin on April 30 when Gangotri and Yamunotri will open, followed by Kedarnath on May 2 and Badrinath on May 4.
+These places are difficult to access in winter because of snowfall.

 The Kedarnath legislator’s comment triggered a controversy on Sunday.